NBISweden/rke-openstack/README.md

 edge_count=1
 ```

-If you want the state to be stored into a S3 remote backend you can add the following configuration to the `backend.config` file:
+If you want the state to be stored into a S3 remote backend you can add the following configuration to the `backend.cfg` file:

 ```
 access_key = "xyz"